CIAT Principal Designer (PD) Register

-What are the assessment criteria for joining the CIAT Principal Designer (PD) Register as a 1- PD for Higher-Risk Buildings (HRBs) and 2- PD for Non-HRBs?
+What are the assessment criteria for joining the CIAT Principal Designer (PD) Register as a PD for Higher-Risk Buildings (HRBs) or as a PD for Non-HRBs?

-Will it be mandatory for Chartered Architectural Technologists to be on CIAT's Principal Designer Register?
+Will it be mandatory for Chartered Architectural Technologists to be on CIAT Principal Designer Register?

 No. It is not a legal requirement to be on a Register, however Chartered Architectural Technologists will need to be able to demonstrate their competence.

-The benefit of being on a Register is that an external organisation has reviewed and assessed evidence in order to determine their competence.
-However, there are benefits for Chartered Architectural Technologists that apply to be on the Register as it will provide prospective clients, dutyholders, members of the public, and building users assurance that the work has been/will be carried out by a competent professional.
-In turn, this may provide them with a competitive advantage over other professionals that have chosen not to be on a Principal Designer Register.
+The benefit of being on a Register is that an external organisation has reviewed and assessed evidence in order to determine a PD's competence.
+Inclusion on the Register provides prospective clients, dutyholders, members of the public, and building users assurance that the work has been/will be carried out by a competent professional.
+In turn, this may provide the PD with a competitive advantage over other professionals that have chosen not to be on a Principal Designer Register.

 Through its Professional Assessment process, the Institute can ensure that Chartered Architectural Technologists provide services to clients and users within their technical expertise and professional capabilities.
 CIAT works to maintain and enhance standards of professional and technical proficiency in Architectural Technology and its quality assurance procedures ensure that all Chartered Architectural Technologists achieve and maintain the required level of knowledge, skill and professionalism in Architectural Technology.

 This is why all those wishing to register with CIAT as a Principal Designer will need to qualify as a Chartered Architectural Technologist.
 This is achievable relatively quickly via the Professional Assessment qualifying route.
-Free Chartered Membership short courses are available for all Associate members and affiliates.
-The short course explains in detail the requirements and processes to qualify.
-These are held bi-monthly and are promoted via AT Weekly and on the CIAT event calendar.
+Free Chartered Membership short course films can be viewed at:

 Will CIAT modify its Code of Conduct to restrict Chartered or Fellow Members from offering Principal Designer services if they are not on CIAT’s Principal Designer Register?